Information for Internship Employers

 - Will there be suitable supervision?

-- Does the placement meet the length requirement of 10 weeks (if not, what other arrangements can be made to meet the requirement)?
+- Does the placement meet the length requirement of between 6 and 10 weeks (if not, what other arrangements can be made to meet the requirement)?